Alfresco/docs-alfresco/content-services/7.2/develop/repo-ext-points/content-transformers-renditions.md

 Generally it is better to add them to T-Engines to avoid having to add an identical entry to both the Repository and ATS Router pipeline files.

 Since Alfresco Transform Core 3.0.0, config files with additional pipelines or overrides can be provided directly to a T-Engine image through additional config files (which may be resources on the classpath or external files) that are specified with Spring Boot properties such as `transform.config.file.<filename>` or environment variables like `TRANSFORM_CONFIG_FILE_<filename>`.
-In case of issues with changing configuration of transform-core-aio T-Engine such approach may be necessary.
+You can use this approach if you have issues with changing the configuration of the transform-core-aio T-Engine.

 #### Modifying existing configuration